jakubklinger/HR-Analytics/README.md

 ## 🔍 Approach

 The analysis was performed in three steps:
-1. CTE was used to
+1. CTE was used to create temporary values for reference.
+2. Next subquery was established to rank the employees by their wages using the window function.
-2. Group the results by the department name
+3. Group the results by the department name.
 ## 💻 SQL Query
 ```sql
 WITH employee_wages AS (